The Bends (album): Tours

 Radiohead toured extensively for The Bends, with performances in North America, Europe and Japan.
 They first toured in support of Soul Asylum, then R.E.M., one of their formative influences and one of the world's biggest rock bands at the time.
+Yorke said about the tour with R.E.M: "Everything that we've come to expect was completely turned on its head.
+Like the idea that you get to a certain level and you lose it.
+Everything was amicable and there was no bitchiness or pettiness about it."
+The US tour included a performance at the KROQ Almost Acoustic Christmas concert at the Universal Amphitheatre in Los Angeles, alongside Oasis, Alanis Morissette, No Doubt and Porno for Pyros.
+The Capitol employee Clark Staub described the performance as a "key stepping stone" for Radiohead in the US.

-The night before a 1995 performance in Denver, Colorado, Radiohead's tour van was stolen and with it their musical equipment.
-Yorke and Jonny Greenwood performed a stripped-down acoustic set with rented instruments and several shows were cancelled.
-In 2015, Greenwood was reunited with one of the stolen guitars after a fan recognised it as one they had purchased in Denver in the 1990s.
+Before a performance in New York City, Yorke suffered a breakdown and begged Radiohead's tour manager to book him a flight home; his bandmates persuaded him to stay.
+In November 1995, Yorke became sick and collapsed on stage at a show in Munich.
+NME covered the incident in a story titled "Thommy's Temper Tantrum".
+Yorke said it was the most hurtful thing anyone had written about him and refused to give interviews to NME for five years.
+Before a performance in Denver, Colorado, Radiohead's tour van was stolen and with it their musical equipment.
+Yorke and Jonny Greenwood performed a stripped-down set with rented instruments and several shows were cancelled.
+Greenwood was reunited with his stolen Fender Telecaster Plus in 2015 after a fan recognised it as one they had purchased in Denver in the 1990s.